Chapter 2.04

 2.04.002 Types of meetings.

 A. Regular Council Meetings.
-The council shall meet on the second Monday of each month at 7:00 p.m.
+The council shall meet on the second and fourth Mondays of each month at 7:00 p.m.
 When a council meeting falls on a holiday, the council may determine an alternate day for the meeting or cancel the meeting.
 The council may reschedule regular meetings to a different date or time by motion.
+In the event a regular meeting is canceled for any reason, any new or old business shall be set over to the next regularly scheduled meeting; provided, however, the town council shall hold a minimum of one regular meeting per month.
+If a regular meeting is rescheduled, adjourned, or canceled, the clerk shall give notice consistent with RCW 42.30.080, as now or hereafter amended.
 The location of the meetings shall be at a location specified by ordinance in the Eatonville Municipal Code, unless designated otherwise by a majority vote of the council.
 All regular and special meetings shall be public.

 B. Special Meetings.
 Special meetings may be called by the mayor or in accordance with RCW 42.30.080 by any three members of the council.
 The town clerk shall prepare a notice of the special meeting stating the time, place and business to be transacted.
 The town clerk shall attempt to notify each member of the council, either by telephone or otherwise, of the special meeting.
 The town clerk shall give at least 24 hours’ notice of the special meeting to each local newspaper of general circulation and to each local radio and/or television station, which has filed with the clerk a written request to be notified of special meetings.